Appreciate the significance, but sounds a bit basic to 2025 ears.

 We’re gonna say 3 & 1/4 stars, round that thing back down to 3, & pour one out for Poly

 I came upon this album organically maybe a couple years ago.
 Love.
-Not sthg I listen to often, but it’s absolutely sthg to throw into the library, available for the random mix.
+Not sthg I listen to often, but it’s absolutely sthg to throw into the random mix.
 To my limited understanding this came up towards the tail end (& relative fringe) of the krautrock scene/era that I immersed myself in over the last couple-three years.

 Rating this one’s a curious predicament.
 I don’t think it’s “fair” to try & position it on the same overall rating scale that I use to judge sthg vastly sonically different (re: traditional, melodic, “pretty.”)
 So I want to consider it more in its own context.
-At the same time I don’t feel knowledgeable enough to make any type of authoritative judgements.
-Part of me thinks that in their corner of the music universe this album must be about a 7 or 8 out of 5.
+I think, that in their corner of the music universe, this album must be about a 7 or 8 out of 5.
 But also my experience with this particular corner is so limited that I want to allow space for those unknown unknowns.
+Then again, what in holy hell could possibly surpass it?

-Final judgement: 4stars plus an asterisk noting it’s qualified transcendence
+Final judgement: 4&1/2 stars plus an asterisk noting it’s qualified transcendence

 I have been out on this album from the very beginning.
 This had to be the beginning of pop-punk, right?
-All the "Word-dash-Number" bands of the early aughts?
-This album came out when I was 14 & it was very popular among my peers (& non-peers!).
+Father to all the "Word-dash-Number" bands of the early aughts.
+This album came out when I was 14 & it was very popular among my peers (& non-peers).
 I was chasing a much heavier dragon in those days & this faux punk rock was for dweebs, or so I believed at the time.
 I wouldn't familiarize myself with proper punk rock until several years later at which time I confirmed my hypothesis that pop-punk was garbage & I need not waste my time.

 Thing is, these boys have undeniable staying power & critical accolades to suggest I am missing sthg.
-And so I do solemnly swear & publicly pronounce that I will give an honest & sincere effort to provide a fair & unbiased review.
+And so I do solemnly swear & publicly pronounce that I will give an honest & sincere effort to provide a fair & unbiased review of whatever else comes up on the list.
 Whatever it is that I'm missing tho, it ain't on this album

 One of the best, from one of the greatest.